aloulou-dev/Meridian/README.md

 ```

 A cycle phase indicator pill is shown on every screen so the user always knows where they are in the daily rhythm.

+### Night Sky Visualization

+The home screen renders journal entries as a 3D star field using SceneKit:

+- Each day's entries become a single glowing star; star size and color temperature reflect the session type and content
+- A background star sphere (150 procedural stars) surrounds the scene
+- Two procedural galaxy sprites (a 2-arm logarithmic spiral and an edge-on disk) float as faint distant objects on billboard planes
+- Constellation lines connect stars written in the same calendar week
+- The camera auto-drifts forward; pan gesture orbits, pinch gesture dollies (clamped to prevent pixelation)
+- A compass tape overlay shows the current camera heading

 ## Requirements